nimishsrivastav/encryption-tool/README.md

 These packages can be installed by running this command present in the project: `pip install -r requirements.txt`

 ## Folder Structure for File Storage
-Below is the folder structure for the utility:
+Below is the folder structure for file storage in the utility:

-files
-  L decrypted_files
-  L encrypted_files
-  L uploaded_files
+📦files
+ ┣ 📂decrypted_files
+ ┃ ┗ 📜test.txt
+ ┣ 📂encrypted_files
+ ┃ ┗ 📜test.txt.enc
+ ┗ 📂uploaded_files
+ ┃ ┣ 📜test.txt
+ ┃ ┗ 📜test.txt.enc

 These folders will be created by the utility if not present.
 Files will be stored as below:
 ![folder_structure_for_file_storage](/assets/images/folder_structure_for_file_storage.PNG)